typelevel/skunk/modules/docs/src/main/paradox/tutorial/Setup.md

 Let's examine the code above.

 - At ① we import the no-op `Tracer`, which allows us to run Skunk programs with execution tracing disabled.
 We will revisit @ref:[Tracing](Tracing.md) in a later section.
 - At ② we define a [Resource](https://typelevel.org/cats-effect/datatypes/resource.html)  that yields un-pooled @ref:[Session](../reference/Sessions.md) values and ensures that they are closed after use.
-We specify the host, port, user, and database.
+We specify the host, port, user, database, and password.

 @@@ note
-Skunk does not support authenticated (or encrypted) connections yet.
-You must connect with a user who can log in without a password.
+Skunk currently allows logging in with no password using the `trust` authentication scheme, or logging in with a password using the `md5` authentication scheme.
+The former and latter schemes are what you get with the official Postgres Docker image, depending on whether you specify `POSTGRES_PASSWORD` or not.

+Skunk does not yet support SSL connections.
 @@@

 - At ③ we `use` the resource, specifying a block to execute during the `Session`'s lifetime.
 No matter how the block terminates (success, failure, cancellation) the `Session` will be closed properly.